etsubmariner13/uts-academy/docs/level-3/index.md

-# What Is Coming Next in the Academy

-We are currently building and preparing the upcoming Levels for the workspace.
-Here is a brief look at where your learning path leads as you advance beyond the foundational exercises:

-## Upcoming Levels

-*   **Level 3: Multi-Angle Analysis and Physical Systems** (see below for more information): Move into three-dimensional viewpoints, study how physical hardware processes information without digital lag, and explore how large-scale cosmic puzzles are solved through direct geometry.
-*   **Level 4: System Mastery and Real-World Testing**: Complete the core sequence by discovering long-term physical archiving methods, practicing structured communication rhythms, and designing real, hands-on tests to verify these principles in the physical world.

-## The Omni-Discipline Level

-The **Omni-Discipline Level** applies our hands-on drafting method across biology, technology, geology, and environmental science.

-Using simple, single-page visual sheets called **Panels**, you will take complicated, jargon-heavy claims from different fields, strip away the confusing buzzwords, and redraw them as clean, connected physical shapes.
-Each completed Panel acts as a clear, standalone proof showing that the exact same physical rules govern living cells, planetary systems, and engineered tools alike.

 # Welcome to Level 3: 3D Spherical Thesis Matrix & The Master Positions

 **Track Navigation**: Designed for advanced autodidacts to transition from 2D planar drafting into multi-axial 3D spherical thesis volumes and resolve Tier 1 through Tier 5 Master Positions; advanced physicalists proceed directly to Technical Substrate Telemetry.